-Judge: Boston bomber’s sentencing hearing will be in June
+Judge: Boston bomber’s sentencing hearing set for June

 Boston — Boston Marathon bomber Dzhokhar Tsarnaev will be formally sentenced to death next month after at least 20 victims describe the impact the terror attack had on their lives.

 Judge George O’Toole Jr. said during a status conference in federal court Tuesday that Tsarnaev’s formal sentencing hearing will be held in June.
 He did not immediately set an exact date.

 A jury last week determined that Tsarnaev should get the death penalty in the 2013 attack.
 Three people were killed and more than 260 were injured when Tsarnaev and his brother placed two pressure-cooker bombs near the marathon finish line.